-Ref Title Respondent's Initials Organisation Question Comments Officer Response 10 Yes agreed.
-Until the duty to co-operate is revoked the Comments noted.
-Council are obliged to co-operate with other planning authorities on strategic housing maters.
-This includes accommodating some of the 35% uplift applied to Coventry.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response , authorities on strategic housing maters.
+This includes · accommodating some of the 35% uplift applied to Coventry.
 Update existing allocations (given they have been in place over two years) as deliverability should be a key focus.
 Site HSG11 is deliverable and when reviewing sites, consideration should be given to opportunities for the expansion of allocated sites, such as HSG11.
 11 Spatial Option 1 is supported.
-Residential development in Comments noted and agreed. existing settlement boundaries should be maximised before Ŭ the open countryside and as a last resort, Green Belt.
+Residential development in Comments noted and agreed. existing settlement boundaries should be maximised before č the open countryside and as a last resort, Green Belt.
 12 Opportunities to maximise land adjacent to the existing Noted.
-An updated evidence base in line with a local housing need strategic site allocations within settlement boundaries assessment in accordance with national policy and guidance will be should be considered, based on up-to-date evidence. prepared to deliver a sufficient supply of homes for the plan period 13 No - it should be encouraged but other factors such as open Comments noted and will be taken forward into the next stage of space, creation of other habitats etc also need to be the Borough Plan review. considered.
+An updated evidence base in line with a local housing need strategic site allocations within settlement boundaries assessment in accordance with national policy and guidance will be should be considered, based on up-to-date evidence. prepared to deliver a sufficient supply of homes for the plan period.
+13 No - it should be encouraged but other factors such as open Comments noted and will be taken forward into the next stage of space, creation of other habitats etc also need to be the Borough Plan review. considered.
 The current case-by-case approach does not preclude the achievement of higher levels of tree planting should the opportunity arise.
 'Large scale developments' should be defined.
 14 No - for the same reasons as above.
 As above.
-15 The NPPF provides a definition for 'major development' Comment noted.
-15 within Annex 2: Glossary.
-It is considered that this is the comment noted. most appropriate definition.
+15 The NPPF provides a definition for 'major development' Comment noted. within Annex 2: Glossary.
+It is considered that this is the most appropriate definition.
 16 Please see response to question 13.
 Comments noted.
-20 20 Emphasising the importance of walking and cycling is The comments relating to the support for walking and cycling are noted. supported.
-The provision of infrastructure is dependent on viability, and this should be recognised on a site-by-site basis noted. and for example should be a justifiable reason to fall short of 21 parking standards in more sustainable locations.
-The comments summerting Delign UC2 are noted, as are the 21 It is considered that all new dwellings should include an The comments supporting Policy HS2 are noted, as are the electric vehicle charging point which complies with the suggested requirements for other uses. relevant standards that are applicable at the time.
+20 Emphasising the importance of walking and cycling is The comments relating to the support for walking and cycling are supported.
+The provision of infrastructure is dependent on noted. viability, and this should be recognised on a site-by-site basis and for example should be a justifiable reason to fall short of parking standards in more sustainable locations.
+21 It is considered that all new dwellings should include an The comments supporting Policy HS2 are noted, as are the electric vehicle charging point which complies with the suggested requirements for other uses. relevant standards that are applicable at the time.
 For commercial uses, one or two charging points per tend spaces would be appropriate initially with a requirement to have the necessary infrastructure in place to provide charging points on all parking spaces in the future.
 23 Are the Council intending to use the Warwickshire No decision has been made at this point as to how biodiversity will Biodiversity Impact Assessment Tool or the DEFRA Bio- be measured.
 The comments relating to the Council's Local Wildlife diversity metric 3.0?
 It is assumed the Metric 3.0 would be sites are noted. adopted.
 At this stage the 10% proposed in the Environmental Bill has not received royal assent and until such a time as it does, opportunities for net-gain should be pursued but specifying a percentage should be avoided.
 Local Wildlife Sites should be reviewed and their protection should be based on up-to-date ecological information.
 24 Agreed.
-Noted. , Mr PB 1 Disagree - entire review required.
+Noted.
+7 Mr PB 1 Disagree - entire review required.
 Comment noted.
+2 Agreed given impacts of the pandemic and evidence which Comments noted.
+A new evidence base will be commissioned as may have been based on the 2011 census which is now part of the later stages of the Borough Plan review process. outdated.